It’s the buzzword of the decade.

 - Do we understand what the data is telling us?

 - How do we communicate this – both to the public and our colleagues?

 - How do we use the data to make better decisions?

 Typically, graphs and other kinds of visualisations were seen as surplus to the actual core data, however, with the growth of technology and data collection, it is now essential to have a grasp of creating data visualisations to streamline and simplify what the data is showing the viewer.

 Creating data visualisations that are clearly understood not only saves time for the viewer, it can improve an unbelievable amount of processes, from marketing and design, through to policy development, management and workforce productivity.

 Decisions can now be made based on the quality and effectiveness of data visualisations and in the current environment, where both time and budgets are restricted, the use of data visualisations are becoming a necessity instead of simply a ‘nice-to-have’.

-Understanding ModernGov (UMG) have reacted to this need by launching their first Creating Interactive Data Visualisations course, which will take place over two days and is led by our experienced Journalist and Digital Consultant; Alan Rutter.
-If you are interested in attending this training you can view the full agenda here or speak with a member of our dedicated team 0800 542 9440.
+UMG have launched a number of dates for our highly popular Effective Data Visualisation Skills course in London, Manchester and Edinburgh, which is led by our experienced Journalist and Digital Consultant; Alan Rutter.
+If you are interested in attending this training you can speak with a member of our dedicated team 0800 542 9440.

 With so many free and paid for digital tools available on the market, it is now essential for public sector professionals to identify what works best for them and their data, to ensure that they can create impressive data visualisations and employ techniques needed to turn raw data into interactive resources, online dashboards and other dynamic presentations.